gauravv0412/Music-Generation-using-Deep-Learning/README.md

 Click on **Generate Music** button and machine will start generating music.
 It will take around a minute to make music and MIDI file will automatically be downloaded once generation of music is complete.

 **Note: Do not press on "Generate Music" button repeatedly.
-Wait once it has generated music and page is reloaded.
-And
-        then try again generating music.**
+After pressing once, wait until it generates music and page gets reloaded.
+After this you can try again by pressing "Generate Music" button.**

 ** Preferred Browser : Google Chrome** But other will also work.